virtual-labs/exp-faraday-constant-dei/experiment/procedure.md

 P<sub>H20 column</sub>  = (density of H<sub>2</sub>O) × gravity × (height of H<sub>2</sub>O)= (height of H<sub>2</sub>O in mm) × 9.81 Pa

-## Precautions:-

-The entire bare part of the wire should be inside the burette; otherwise, some of the H<sub>2</sub> generated will not be collected in the burette.<br>
-To calculate the volume, the top of the solution in the burette should be within the graduated region of the burette.<br>
-Electrodes should remain static during the process of electrolysis.<br>
 ### Observation Table:
 <b>Parameter | <b>Observed Value
 :--|:--|